Reliable Cellular Automata with Self-Organization: Synchronization

 The random nature of the switching times of a variable-period medium is a tame kind of nondeterminism; any deterministic cellular automaton can be simulated by a variable-period medium.
 To prove this we first introduce an auxiliary concept.
-Let us define the \df{totally asynchronous cellular automaton} \glo{aca@$\ACA$}